 Students may elect to focus their non-degree seeking studies in a number of certificate areas.
-Certificates require that 15-18 credits be taken within a specific content area.
+Certificates require that 15-24 credits be taken within a specific content area.
 A notation of a certificate area is indicated on a student's transcript and a certificate is awarded to the student.
 Students must adhere to identical admission criteria as degree-seeking students.

 Certificate courses may not be taken while completing graduate degree courses.
 Students may apply appropriate certificate courses toward the completion of a master's degree if financial aid was not used to help pay tuition and other fees; and if the certificate courses are transferred before completion of the certificate.
-Students cannot transfer certificate courses toward a Master's Degree after the awarding of the certificate.
+Students cannot transfer certificate courses toward a master's degree after the awarding of the certificate.

 Grades earned in certificate courses calculate into a student's Graduate GPA unless the student has his or her certificate conferred prior to taking the courses.
 In addition, certificate courses that calculate into the students' GPA are subject to all Academic Standards requirements (see Table of Contents for Academic Standards).
 Students pursuing a degree are not eligible to get a certificate if those courses are part of their degree.
 An exception to this is if a student is pursuing an open elective course as part of one major and completes a course that is included in a different major.
 Students wishing to pursue multiple certificates that have shared courses will be waived one course (3 credits) in the additional certificate.
-The result is a minimum of 12 new credits must be earned in the additional certificate.
 The department chair overseeing the certificate will select the course substitutions.